rubensworks/rubensworks.net/_posts/2025-04-22-cost-modularity-sparql.markdown

 ---
 layout:      post
 categories:  blog
-tags:        [ querying, javascript, modular, knowledge graphs, rdf, linked data ]
+tags:        [ querying, javascript, modular, decentralization, centralization, knowledge graphs, rdf, linked data ]
 comments:    true
-title:       "The cost of speed in SPARQL"
+title:       "The cost of modularity in SPARQL"
-subtitle:    "The trade-off between flexibility and performance in a JavaScript query engine"
+subtitle:    "How much do modularity and decentralization conflict with centralized speed?"
-date:        2025-04-22 10:00:00 +0100
+date:        2025-04-22 09:25:00 +0200
 feature_img: /img/blog/red-car-sunset.jpg
 ---
 <p class="post-abstract" markdown="1">
-High flexibility and high performance usually form conflicting requirements in software projects.
-In this post, I explore the trade-off between these requirement in the JavaScript-based Comunica SPARQL query engine.
+The JavaScript-based Comunica SPARQL query engine is designed for querying over decentralized environments, e.g. through federation and link traversal.
+In addition, it makes use of a modular architecture to achieve high flexibility for developers.
+To determine the impact of these design decisions, and to be able to put the base level performance of Comunica in perspective, I compared its performance to state-of-the-art centralized SPARQL engines in terms of querying over *centralized* Knowledge Graphs.
 Results show that Comunica can closely match the performance of state-of-the-art SPARQL query engines, despite having vastly different optimization criteria.
 </p>
 <!--more-->